 Use the following options to display Layer 2 VSN information to confirm proper configuration.

-- 1. Log on to CLI to enter User EXEC mode. - 2.
+- 1. To enter User EXEC mode, log on to the switch. - 2.
 Display summary information for each S, G, V tuple with the corresponding scope, data I-SID, and the host name of the source: